plastan/game_of_life_raylib/README.md

 ## How to run

- - run the buid.sh script
+ - run the build.sh script